 Reportedly, quite a number of OnePlus smartphones of Android 8.0 Oreo-based version of OxygenOS have been hit by a bug that has disrupted their ringtone feature during an incoming call, as posted by the consumer base on the company’s official product forums.
 However, this glitch occurs occasionally, and that too only on devices that are compatible to one of the latest flagships of OxygenOS.
 Initially, it was considered that the bug had only affected OnePlus 5T powered by the OxygenOS version 5.0.3 as per the first complaint.
 But, in the course of time, several users of the versions OnePlus 5 and OnePlus 3 complained that they were facing similar problems on these smartphone models as well.

 Now, as the techies would like to know, the cause of the bug is not clear, but it isn’t widespread either, which is good news.
 Furthermore, the software glitches worrying the major consumer base of OnePlus are usually quick and sure to get leverage on the company’s official product forums, thereby drawing a substantial number of responses in just a few hours.
-So, this allows the company to constantly keep a tab on the reservoir of complaints regarding the software glitch as posted on the forum.
+So this allows the company to constantly keep a tab on the reservoir of complaints regarding the software glitch as posted on the forum.
 As per a user, there’s a theory that clearing the cache from the Recovery mode of any affected device can be a permanent solution to the bug problem, but this theory stands unverified as no further reports have affirmed it.

-Nevertheless, all the affected users who have been unable to track their incoming calls due to OnePlus ringtone failure on their devices in recent times can test this proposed theory by booting the device.
+Nevertheless, all the affected users who have been unable to track their incoming calls due to recent OnePlus ringtone failure on their devices can test this proposed theory by booting the device.
 To boot the device, they have to simultaneously press the power button and the volume up key, which will set the Recovery mode on the phone.
 Some less frequent issues faced by the OnePlus users post-Oreo are frequently faulty notification sounds and unstable Bluetooth connectivity.